ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### insert_fabric(pos, fabric, angle)

-Insert fabric at given position
+Insert fabric at given position.

 <a id="compolyx.Stackup.is_constant"></a>